Chicago Tribune

-The Chicago Tribune is a daily newspaper based in Chicago, Illinois, United States, owned by Tribune Publishing.
-Founded in 1847, and formerly self-styled as the "World's Greatest Newspaper" (a slogan for which WGN radio and television are named), it remains the most-read daily newspaper in the Chicago metropolitan area and the Great Lakes region.
-In 2017, it had the sixth-highest circulation of any American newspaper.
+The Chicago Tribune is an American daily newspaper based in Chicago, Illinois, United States.
+Founded in 1847, it was formerly self-styled as the "World's Greatest Newspaper", a slogan from which its once integrated WGN radio and WGN television received their call letters.
+It is the most-read daily newspaper in the Chicago metropolitan area and the Great Lakes region, and the sixth-largest newspaper by print circulation in the United States.

-In the 1850s, under Joseph Medill, the Chicago Tribune became closely associated with the Illinois politician Abraham Lincoln, and the Republican Party's progressive wing.
-In the 20th century, under Medill's grandson Robert R. McCormick, it achieved a reputation as a crusading paper with a decidedly more American-conservative anti-New Deal outlook, and its writing reached other markets through family and corporate relationships at the New York Daily News and the Washington Times-Herald.
-The 1960s saw its corporate parent owner, Tribune Company, reach into new markets.
-In 2008, for the first time in its over-a-century-and-a-half history, its editorial page endorsed a Democrat, Illinoisan Barack Obama, for U.S. president.
+In the 1850s, under Joseph Medill, the Chicago Tribune became closely associated with the Illinois politician Abraham Lincoln, and the then new Republican Party's progressive wing.
+In the 20th century, under Medill's grandson 'Colonel' Robert R. McCormick, its reputation was that of a crusading newspaper with an outlook that promoted American conservatism and opposed the New Deal.
+Its reporting and commentary reached markets outside Chicago through family and corporate relationships at the New York Daily News and the Washington Times-Herald.
+Through much of the 20th century and into the early 21st, it employed a network of overseas news bureaus and foreign correspondents.
+In the 1960s, its corporate parent owner, Tribune Company began expanding into new markets buying additional daily papers.
+In 2008, for the first time in its history, its editorial page endorsed a Democrat, Barack Obama, a U.S. senator from Illinois, for U.S. president.

 Originally published solely as a broadsheet, the Tribune announced on January 13, 2009, that it would continue publishing as a broadsheet for home delivery, but would publish in tabloid format for newsstand, news box, and commuter station sales.
-This change, however, proved to be unpopular with readers, and in August 2011, the Tribune discontinued the tabloid edition, returning to its established broadsheet format through all distribution channels.
+The change, however, proved unpopular with readers; in August 2011, the Tribune discontinued the tabloid edition, returning to its established broadsheet format through all distribution channels.

-The Tribunes masthead displays the American flag, in reference to the paper's former motto, "An American Paper for Americans".
-The motto is no longer displayed on the masthead, where it was placed below the flag.

 The Tribune was owned by parent company Tribune Publishing.
-In May 2021, Tribune Publishing was acquired by Alden Global Capital, which operates its media properties through Digital First Media.
+In May 2021, Tribune Publishing was acquired by Alden Global Capital, which operates its media properties through Digital First Media; since then, the newspaper's coverage has evolved away from national and international news and toward coverage of Illinois and especially Chicago-area news.

+The Tribune settled a lawsuit over illegal charges to consumers in 2013 and was again sued for deceptive billing practices in 2023.

 History

-Beginnings
+19th century

 The Tribune was founded by James Kelly, John E. Wheeler, and Joseph K. C. Forrest, publishing the first edition on June 10, 1847.
 Numerous changes in ownership and editorship took place over the next eight years.
 Initially, the Tribune was not politically affiliated, but tended to support either the Whig or Free Soil parties against the Democrats in elections.
-By late 1853, it was frequently running xenophobic editorials that criticized foreigners and Roman Catholics.
-About this time it also became a strong proponent of temperance.
+By late 1853, it was frequently running editorials that criticized foreigners and Roman Catholics.
+About this time, it also became a strong proponent of temperance.
 However nativist its editorials may have been, it was not until February 10, 1855, that the Tribune formally affiliated itself with the nativist American or Know Nothing party, whose candidate Levi Boone was elected Mayor of Chicago the following month.